A Soldier's Story: Production

 Jewison and many of the cast members worked for scale or less under a tight budget with Columbia Pictures.
 "No one really wanted to make this movie... a black story, it was based on World War II, and those themes were not popular at the box office", according to Jewison.
 Warner Bros. turned it down, as did Universal and Metro-Goldwyn-Mayer.
 Columbia's Frank Price read the screenplay and was deeply interested, but the studio was hesitant about its commercial value, so Jewison offered to do the film for a $5 million budget and no salary.
 When the Directors Guild of America insisted he must have a fee, he agreed to take the lowest possible amount.
 The film ended up grossing $22.1 million.

 Howard E. Rollins, Jr. had just received an Oscar nomination for his role in Ragtime and was cast as the lead.
 Most of the cast came from Broadway careers, but only Adolph Caesar, Denzel Washington, Larry Riley and William Allen Young appeared in both the movie and the original off-Broadway play with the Negro Ensemble Company in the New York City version.

 In a 1985 interview with the Los Angeles Times, Caesar stated, while crafting the character of Waters, he drew on his frustrating experiences with both racism and ignorance in Classical theatre, "I’d studied Shakespeare to death.
 I knew more about Shakespeare than Shakespeare knew about himself.
 After I did one season at a Shakespearean repertory company, a director said to me, ‘You have a marvelous voice.
 You know the king’s English well.
 You speak iambic pentameter.
 My suggestion is that you go to New York and get a good colored role.'
 Waters has tried his best, but no matter what you do, they still hate you."

 A Soldier's Story was shot entirely in Arkansas.
 The "Tynin" exterior scenes were shot in three days in Clarendon.
 The baseball sequence was filmed in Little Rock at the historic Lamar Porter Field.

 Bill Clinton (then Governor of Arkansas) dropped by during the shooting.
-He became very enthused about the project and later helped by providing the Arkansas Army National Guard in full regalia for a grand scene, since Jewison could not afford to pay an army of extras.
+He became enthusiastic about the project and later helped by providing the Arkansas Army National Guard in full regalia for a grand scene, since Jewison could not afford to pay an army of extras.
 Production was completed with their help at Fort Chaffee United States Army Ready Reserve base at Fort Smith.

 Fuller had said Herman Melville's novella Billy Budd inspired the play.

 Reception

 The film holds a 91% rating on Rotten Tomatoes from a sample of 22 critics.
 The site's consensus reads, "A meticulously crafted murder mystery with incisive observations about race in America, A Soldier's Story benefits from a roundly excellent ensemble and Charles Fuller's politically urgent screenplay".
+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 10 critics, indicating "generally favorable" reviews.